madebykind/madebykind-v3/content/blog/building-a-more-sustainable-website-architecture.md

 If your design includes multiple fonts in multiple weights and styles, we’ll be requiring a huge amount of data downloading to each users’ device.

-Ensure that the typographic system you employ uses the optimum number of font styles and weights and every time you add a new style or weight, ask ​“is this really needed?”
+Ensure that the typographic system you employ uses the optimum number of font styles and weights and every time you add a new style or weight, ask “is this really needed?”

 ## Utilise caching